RGU Moodle logo

 Reproduction of Heritage Items

-Third party content, functionalities and tools in CampusMoodle
+Third party content, functionalities, and tools in Moodle

-The Moodle VLE is an extremely rich and modular online environment that includes third party content, functionalities and tools.
-As a result you may be directed to a related service, a partner we work with, content or supporting documentation we do not publish or author.
-We are not responsible for the accessibility of third party content.
+The Moodle VLE is an extremely rich and modular online environment that includes third party content, functionalities, and tools.
+As a result, you may be directed to a related service, a partner we work with, content or supporting documentation we do not publish or author.
+We are not responsible for the accessibility of third-party content.
 Depending on our relationship with the third party, we cannot always guarantee its accessibility.
 However, if we have paid for content to be created, or have a contractual relationship with the commissioner, we will ensure accessibility guidelines are met and barriers identified as part of contractual obligations and our business processes.

 Links to other websites

-Module or course pages in CampusMoodle often contain links to other websites that may offer benefits or contain pertinent content to support students in their studies and learning.
+Module or course pages in Moodle often contain links to other websites that may offer benefits or contain pertinent content to support students in their studies and learning.
 This may include:

 We are not responsible for the accessibility of these or any other websites we do not manage.